 - a question paper requiring short written answers

 - an internally set and assessed blind tasting of two wines

 (Course material, instruction and WSET® examination in the English language)

 Included in the course price are: – The course material, the Wine Samples, the Wine and Spirit Education Trust examination (which is recognised in over 70 countries of the world), the teaching, as well as access to our study support site during the duration of the course

 We advise you to complete the registration process for the course at least 4 weeks prior to the course start so that you can complete the eLearning Module in preparation for the course as well as start working through the course material prior to the start of the classroom course.

-Required prior knowledge: – WSET® Level 2 Award in Wines and Spirits or equivalent
+Required prior knowledge: – WSET® Level 2 Award in Wines or equivalent

 (N.B. if you are not sure, contact us, so that we can help you choose the course level according to your needs and objectives).

 Guided learning hours: – It is recommended that a student should allocate a minimum of 84 hours of study to successfully complete the full programme of two units.
 The hours will usually be a combination of taught and private study time.
 It is recommended that the teaching delivery time for the programme should not be less than 30 hours